 There are also some amazing things to do around Waldbröl, but since you can spend a weekend in Panarbora alone, we’ll focus on staying on the park grounds.

-1️⃣ Experience the tree-top walk and nature discovery park.
+1️⃣ Experience the tree-top walk and nature discovery park

-2️⃣ Adventure playgrounds and labyrinths.
+2️⃣ Adventure playgrounds, labyrinth, and much more!

 3️⃣ Educational programs and workshops for kids.